Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ## Outline of tutorial:

-1. Introduction to DNA simulation with btree_chromo and LAMMPS.
+1. Introduction to DNA simulation with btree_chromo and LAMMPS
 2. Running btree_chromo: Setting up on Delta and running a simulation
 3. Modeling the minimal cell
 4. Modeling chromosome dynamics